thaliaarchi/tty37-docs/unix.md

 > sucked the paper out of the 37 and dropped it on the floor.
 And you don't want
 > to have to thread the paper on those things.

+Evidently, they usually used tractor/sprocket-feed paper for Unix.

 ## References

 - V7 /usr/man/man0/intro